noqcks/google-oidc-kubernetes/README.md

   --from-literal=session=enGCuITaBPHQtpZSxhcivw==
 ```

-Then create the TLS certs
+Then create the TLS certs we created with `.acme.sh`.

 ```
 kubectl create secret tls kuberos-tls-secret \